 Penny is a keen student of integrative veterinary medicine and is studying in her spare time to become a licensed small animal naturopath so that she can be more informed about health choices for both residents and clients.

-Author of three books, as well as the regular, hilarious “Dick of the week” blog, Penny spends a good part of her day getting angry about nonsensical shit that people do with, or to, their dogs and can regularly be found at the kitchen table at 3am with a large glass of red, banging away at the keyboard.
+Author of five books, as well as the regular, hilarious “Dick of the week” blog, Penny spends a good part of her day getting angry about nonsensical shit that people do with, or to, their dogs and can regularly be found at the kitchen table at 3am with a large glass of red, banging away at the keyboard.

 Most of this book was written during times like that, as you’ll soon see…..